Jeong-Hoon-Choi/GVRP/README.md

-# Genome Variant Refinement Processor (GVRP)
+# Genome Variant Refinement Pipeline (GVRP)

-The Genome Variant Refinement Processor (GVRP) is a Python-based tool developed to refine Variant Call Format (VCF) files produced by DeepVariant.
+The Genome Variant Refinement Pipeline (GVRP) is a Python-based tool developed to refine Variant Call Format (VCF) files produced by DeepVariant.
 It allows for the processing of VCF files by offering functionalities to input, output, and optionally delete variants from the VCF files.

 ## Requirements